ajith2308/Snake-Game/README.md

-# Snake-Game
+# project1
-Snake game using frontend by ajeet kumar
+Snake game
+     -using html ,css, JS;
+     -music sounds sources all from YOUTUBE;

+->By Mahir Aggarwal